alexandreJavaDeveloper/CompanyX/README.md

 Is assumed this API is invoked by another internal system/service.

-## Dependencies and Technologies Used:
+## Dependencies and Technologies used

 - Maven 			3
 - JDK 				1.8